html5rocks/updates.html5rocks.com.new/_posts/2015-03-10-increasing-engagement-with-app-install-banners-in-chrome-for-android.md

   <img style="max-width: 100%; height: auto;" src="{% asset_path 2015-03-03/add-to-home-screen.gif %}" alt="IO Site with install banner" />
 </p>

-"This looks great, I want it on my site" I hear you shout.
-"Please tell me how to add it!".
+<span id="criteria">"This looks great, I want it on my site"</span> I hear you shout.
+"Please tell me how
+to add it!".
 The good news is if you meet the following criteria Chrome will manage the prompting of users: